George Nēpia: Rugby football career

 Nēpia was selected for the Hawkes Bay provincial rugby team in 1922.
-At that time Hawkes Bay had one of the strongest teams in New Zealand and held the Ranfurly Shield.
+At that time Hawkes Bay had one of the strongest teams in New Zealand and held the Ranfurly Shield for twenty four successful defences before losing to Wairarapa in 1927.
 Nēpia initially played on the wing but was later shifted to second-five eighth.

 In 1924 Nēpia was selected as a full-back for the All Blacks tour to the United Kingdom.
 Nēpia was one of the stars of the tour.
 He played in all 32 games – being the only player to do so – and scored 77 points.
 As the team did not lose any matches, they came to be known as The Invincibles.
-Nēpia was a fine full-back, with a safe pair of hands, a strong kicking game and a fierce tackle.
-Before games on the tour, he led the team's performance of a haka that had been composed for the tour.
+Nēpia played at fullback and before each game, led the team's performance of a haka that had been composed for the tour.

 Nēpia was omitted from the 1928 All Blacks tour of South Africa, probably on racial grounds.
 Nēpia returned to the All Blacks for tours to Australia in 1929 and against the British Lions in New Zealand in 1930.
 These were his last games for the All Blacks.

-In 1935 Nēpia went to England to play rugby league professionally being signed initially by Streatham and Mitcham Rugby League Club in London for £500.
+In 1935 Nēpia went to England to play rugby league professionally being signed initially by Streatham and Mitcham Rugby League Club in London for £500, at the time the highest fee paid to any New Zealand Rugby League player.
 His family remained in New Zealand.
 Because rugby union was a strictly amateur game at the time, Nēpia was cast out from rugby union.
 Nēpia later transferred to Halifax.
-In 1937 he returned to New Zealand and played league for Manukau and played for the New Zealand Māori and New Zealand rugby league team.
+In 1937 he returned to New Zealand and played league for the Hornby club in Christchurch and was then selected for the New Zealand Māori teach which beat Australia at Carlaw Park on August 11, and then the New Zealand rugby league team which beat Australia again three days later on August 14.
 During July and August 1937 Nēpia traveled to the South Island, representing both Hornby and Canterbury.
+In 1938 he moved to Auckland and joined the Manukau club and played two seasons for them.

 Later life

 Following his retirement from playing rugby Nēpia became a referee and worked as a farm manager in the Wairoa district.
 In 1975 his wife Huinga died.
 Nēpia lived out his final years with his son Winston in Rangitukia.
-He died in 1986.
+He died in Ruatoria on 27 August 1986.